 You need to record the days that you have spent on your Practical Experience.
-You should record this in periods of 6 months and at the end of the 3-year period.
-It is recommended that you gain a minimum of 150 working days per calendar year.
+You should record this in periods of 6 months and at the end of the 3-year period, the total time spent must be at least 450 days.
+It is recommended that you gain a minimum of 150 days per year.
 You cannot record time in less than half-day units.

 In certain cases, with the agreement of your ATO and ISCA, relevant work experience gained before entering into your Training Agreement may be counted towards the Practical Experience requirement.
 Please see section 2.3 for details.
 This should be recorded in the Practical Experience - Time section of the RPEC.
+However, you may not claim any generic or technical competences gained during this period.